gvwilson/thirdbit/src/fiction/santas/index.md

 "Did you ever ask Shady Ann if she wanted to go home?"

 Gran-Granna Tumbly's eyes widened with shock.
-"How *dare* you?
+"How *dare* you?"
-You don't know anything about—"

 "Because I think she wanted to,"
 Finner plowed on.
 "I think she wanted to more than anything.
-She didn't believe she had one any more."
+She didn't believe she had one any more.
+At least you haven't taken *that* from me."

+Later,
+Finner would wonder what would have happened if he hadn't provoked her.
+Would she have taken the photographs from her bag?
+Would she have tossed them onto the table between their chairs?
+Would he have picked them up and flipped through them, confused at first but then nauseous at the sight of his parents sitting at dinner with someone who looked just like him but whose smile was relaxed in a way his hadn't been for such a long time?
+The leaves outside the picture window and his mother's haircut told him that the pictures were recent.

+"I wish I could tell you that they were at least a little bit suspicious," Gran-Granna Tumbly told him.
+"But to be honest,
+I think the robot was enough of an improvement that they didn't want to know."

+"So—so you're the one who's been making them all along?"
+Finner asked.

+Gran-Granna Tumbly scowled.
+"No.
+We just started.
+I don't like it,
+but if your lot is doing it,
+we have to—"

+"*My lot!?*"
-Feeling a little light-headed, he stood up and rapped the door with his knuckles.
+Feeling a little light-headed,
+Finner tossed the pictures back on the table, stood up, and rapped the door with his knuckles.
 "I'm ready to go back to my room," he told the santa who opened it.